loxosceles/web_image_tools/README.md

 #### Usage

+    usage: web_image_renamer [-h] -p PATH

 The top folder can be given as an argument or the tool will asume the current folder.

 ###### Example: